Reconstructing Late Quaternary climate variability in the tropical Andes – Gordon Bromley, Brenda Hall, Kurt Rademaker

 Funding provided by Dan & Betty Churchill and the Lamont Climate Center

-This research is aimed at placing firm chronologic constraint on the last pulse of glaciation in the British Isles, known locally as the Loch Lomond Advance.
+This research aims to decipher the full manifestation of abrupt climate change in the circum North Atlantic.
+Our objective is to place firm chronologic constraint on the last pulse of glaciation in the British Isles – the Loch Lomond Advance.
 Being located on the margin of the North Atlantic Ocean, former glaciers in the Scottish Highlands will have been highly sensitive to changes in upwind sea-surface temperature and circulation changes.
 Thus, the Scottish moraine record is an unparalleled tool for deciphering the terrestrial impact of North Atlantic ‘stadial’ events such as the Younger Dryas.
-Specifically, we aim to ascertain whether or not the Loch Lomond Advance was a direct response to cold ocean conditions during the Younger Dryas stadial.
+Specifically, we are working to ascertain exactly how the cryosphere responded to the extreme seasonality of the Younger Dryas.
 Thus far, we have focused on collecting and dating basal sediments overlying Loch Lomond tills at Rannoch Moor – the former centre of the Loch Lomond ice cap – in order to provide robust minimum dates for the end of the event.
 Our approach incorporates detailed field mapping and sediment coring, using a Livingstone corer, to reach the earliest post-glacial sediments on Rannoch Moor.
 Plant macrofossils extracted from the basal sections of the cores have been radiocarbon dated to provide the minimum-limiting chronology for deglaciation.
-Going forward, we will use cosmogenic 10Be surface-exposure dating to refine the chronology and resolve directly the timing of this late-glacial event, from its maximum extent through deglaciation.
+Our findings to date, published recently in Proceedings of the National Academy of Sciences (Bromley et al., 2014), suggest the Younger Dryas – and by extension other stadial events – was characterised by summertime warming in the North Atlantic, resulting in glacier retreat, rather than uniform cooling.
+We are also employing cosmogenic 10Be surface-exposure dating to refine the chronology and resolve directly the timing of this late-glacial event, from its maximum extent through deglaciation.

 Terminal Pleistocene glaciation of high-altitude Andes near Chivay, Peru: Implications for tropical paleoclimate and Paleoindian-age people – Scott Braddock, Paul Pluta